 All Competition Matches shall have duration of 90 minutes unless a shorter time (not less than sixty (60) minutes) is mutually arranged by the two Clubs in consultation with the referee prior to the commencement of the match, and in any event shall be of equal halves.
 Two matches involving the same two Teams can be played on the same day providing the total playing time is not more than 120 minutes.

-The times of kick-off shall be fixed by the Management Committee.
+The times of kick-off shall be agreed at the AGM and can only be altered by the mutual consent of the two competing Clubs and the Competition.
 Any Club failing to commence at the appointed time shall be fined or be otherwise dealt with as the Management Committee may determine.

 Referees must order matches to commence at the appointed time and must report all late starts to the Competition.

-The home Team must provide goal nets, corner flags and at least two footballs fit for play and the referee shall make a report to the Competition if the footballs are unsuitable.
+The home Team must provide goal nets, corner flags and at least two footballs fit for play and the referee shall make a report to the Competition if not provided.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

 In the case of a revised fixture date, the Clubs must be given by the Competition 5 clear days’ notice of the match (unless otherwise mutually agreed).

 Any club wishing to close a date must give 6 weeks written notice to the Fixture Secretary.
-Clubs who have a possibility of reaching Cup Finals must let the Fixture Secretary know before 1st February of any unsuitable dates in the remainder of the season.
+ALL Clubs must let the Fixture Secretary know before 1st February of any unsuitable dates in the remainder of the season.

 (C) An Officer of the home Club must give notice of full particulars of the location of, and access to, the Ground and time of kick-off to the Match Officials and an Officer of the opposing Club at least five clear days prior to the playing of the match.
 If not so provided, the away Club and Match Officials shall seek such details and report the circumstances to the Competition.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

-(D) In accordance with the Laws of the Game, the minimum number of Players that will constitute a Team for a Competition Match is eight.
-Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.
+(D) In accordance with the Laws of the Game, the minimum number of Players which will constitute a Team for a Competition Match is 7

 (ii) Any Club with more than one Team in the Competition shall always fulfil its fixture, within the Competition, in the following order of precedence: – First Team, Reserve Team, A Team.